 EHC Plan Format

-common labelling system has been introduced in the Code of Practice meaning that every EHC plan must contain specified sections that must be labelled with the same letter.
+A common labelling system has been introduced in the SEN Regulations and followed by the Code of Practice meaning that every EHC plan must contain specified sections that must be labelled with the same letter.
 See http://edyourself.org/articles/EHCPlayout.php.

 A: The views, interests and aspirations of the child and their parents or young person;

 B: The child or young person’s special educational needs;

 C: The child or young person’s health needs which are related to their special educational needs;

 D: The child or young person’s social care needs which are related to their special educational needs;

 E: The outcomes sought for the child or the young person, including outcomes for adult life.
 The EHC plan should also identify the arrangements for setting shorter term targets by the early years provider, school, college or other education or training provider;

 F: The special educational provision required by the child or the young person;